 Although you should strive to lose body fat and retain muscle mass, your two methods for generally losing weight in the long-term are dieting and exercising.

 You must maintain a caloric deficit.
 This means eating less calories than you’re burning.
 As a basic starting point, calculate how many daily calories you need and track your daily caloric intake.
 Set a deficit goal for yourself, and trust in the process.
-(Apps, such as MyFitnessPal, can greatly assist in your dieting needs.)
 Start with a small caloric deficit, and adjust if needed.
 Too large a deficit puts you at risk for losing muscle, training poorly, eating disorders, and many other negative effects.
-Alternatively, you could skip the tracking and listen to your body.
+(Dieting apps can greatly assist in your dieting needs.)
+Alternatively, you could skip the tracking and simply listen to your body.
 Decrease portions slightly, cut out junk, and see how your body is reacting after a day.
-This methods is not as precise but requires less equipment and prevents obsession over calorie counting.
+This method is not as precise but requires less equipment and prevents obsession over calories, macros, etc.

 To get more complicated, consider your performance needs, recovery time, and rate of weight loss.
 We recommend a macronutrient split of 25/55/20 in order to ensure proper energy levels and recovery times.
-(Of course, this is a guideline.)
+(Of course, this is a general guideline, as you’ll want to adjust the split according to your training needs, budget, and pre-/post-season.)
 You’ll also want to make sure you’re getting a diet with all your micronutrients.
 Numerous diets exist, like keto, paleo, and more.
-Generally, athletes should stick with the staple clean foods.
+However, generally, athletes should stick with the staple clean foods.
 For a more detailed approach to dieting and nutrition, see our article on a boxer’s nutrition.

-The more you exercise, the more calories your body burns.
+The more you exercise, the more calories your body burns while becoming faster, stronger, and sharper.
 Your strength and conditioning, including its intensity and volume, can help maximize your muscle retention and minimize body fat.
-Follow your coach’s training plan faithfully.
-Otherwise, train for your match.
-For more guidance on exercising, see here (forthcoming).
+For specifics on how to exercise, simply follow the coach’s training plan faithfully.
+For our take on exercising for boxing, see here (forthcoming).

 How to Cut Weight (Short-Term Weight Loss)